gambitproject/gte_webpage/ideasALG.rst

 Extension to games with more than two players
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+This is being pursued by Christian Pelissier as part of his MSc dissertation under the supervision of Bernhard von Stengel and was sponsored by GSoC 2014.
+It is a substantial project,

 * Allow more than two players in extensive form

 * For strategic-form input, three players choose